A persons gotta eat, right? Are you packing enough bugout food and water in your bag? The right food?

 There are MREs (Meals Ready To Eat).
 MREs aren’t a bad option for short term bugout food.
 They are a bit heavy and quite expensive but they can work.
 Try them first, as with any bugout food.

-Actually, the Tac-Bars (Amazon partner link) aren’t that bad.
+Actually, the Tac-Bars (Amazon partner link) isn’t that bad.
 See my post – Camping Overnight With Tac-Bar.
 You will need plenty of clean water to help wash them down though.
 They’re heavy, at 1.22lbs., but that’s 2,500 calories worth.

 Not really enough for a day’s worth of fast travel or heavy exertion but neither is my bugout food pack, to be honest.